georgetown-cset/eto-orca/README.md

 Data updates are automated via `orca_data_pipeline.py`.
 Additionally, a GitHub action runs once a month to open a PR that updates the data.
 You can merge this PR and update the production site after reviewing the changes.
 In short, you shouldn't have to run the steps below manually - these instructions are included in case of some special circumstance.

+If the pipeline takes an unusually long time to run or the sensors are timing out, check the log files in the `airflow` user's home directory on `orca-etl`.

 ### Manually running data preprocessing

 To manually run data preprocessing, ensure that the current data in `orca.website_stats` in BigQuery has been exported to GCS in `gs://airflow-data-exchange/orca/tmp/website_stats`.
 Then, run `PYTHONPATH='.' python3 scripts/preprocess_for_website.py`.